 People are going to want to sell to you and obviously, that can be a bit tough if you are wandering about.
 Sadly with the economy so, bad people may be more aggressive than usual.
 I found the shopkeepers to be generally friendly if you engage with them and it is wonderful getting the chance to talk and hear more about their stories in Cairo.

 Be careful with quality.
 There is a large difference in quality across the souk.
 You may perhaps want to try to find more authentic local goods in other stores around the city.

 If you are looking for a good respite from the day, be sure to check out the beautiful Naguib Mahfouz Café run by the Oberoi Hotel Group.
 It is a beautiful little oasis within the market.
+It has great food from local various smoked meats, to hummus, rice, drinks and more.
 A bit on the pricier side compared to other local options but with great food and impeccable service.